ayanrasulova/portfolio/README.md

+# Portfolio Website
-# Work in progress portfolio website for Ayan's developer works!
+Work in progress portfolio website for my technical and creative projects.
+Developed using React.

 install the following...
 npm i motion clsx tailwind-merge